vdBerg93/cl-rrt/README.md

 Motionplanner::planmotion(...)->expand_tree(...)-> Simulation sim(...) --> Simulation::Propagate(...)
 Within the Propagate function, there is a function called myCollisionCheck().
 Adjust the content of this function in collisioncheck.cpp to use your collision detection method.

+The distance to the closest obstacle is used in the cost function.
+The cost function is evaluated in Simulation::Propagate(...) and initializeTree(...).
+Remove make sure to feed Dobs or alternatively, just feed Dobs=0 into the cost function.

 ### Adjusting the planning frequency
 Both the mission- and motion planners are configured to use a 5 Hz update rate by default.